denten-books/plain-text/sample.md

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-"A simple relationship could be maintained between a typed page and a recorded card (@may_ibm_1981, 744)."
+"A simple relationship could be maintained between a typed page and a recorded card [@may_ibm_1981, 744]."
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

-The principles of magnetic recording were developed by Oberlin Smith (among others), the American Engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
+The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
 In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed